 Our immediate response to any situation sets up a corresponding chain of neurological events.
 If we can control our immediate response, we can change the outcome of those events.
 Allow me to illustrate.

 When a golfer takes a swing at a ball, one degree of difference can determine whether he comes in under par, or sinks one in the lake.
 When a jet takes off from LA international, headed toward London, one degree of difference can determine whether he lands in Greenland or Africa.
 Okay, I admit that I didn’t plot this one on a map, but you get the idea.

 Correspondingly, if our first response to any given situation is negative, it makes a positive outcome much more difficult to achieve.
-That initial negative response will trigger our established response patterns, and we will begin to follow the ingrained pattern established by previous negative experiences.
+That initial negative response to new challenges triggers a negative response patterns, and we will begin to follow the ingrained neurological pathway established by previous negative experiences.
 In essence, we will switch over to autopilot in the wrong direction.

 So how do we train ourselves to control our initial response to challenges so they feel like opportunities?
 Let’s look at…

 1) Liberate yourself – Accept responsibility!
 The first step is to recognize that we are in control.
 We need to accept responsibility for our responses, and recognize that they assert a powerful influence on our life.
 How many times have you heard someone say, “That’s just how I am, I can’t help it.”
 Until we accept responsibility we won’t have any reason to change.

 Accepting responsibility is a wonderfully liberating experience.
 It puts you in the driver’s seat of our own life.
 That means that you are in control, not the circumstances.
 It is one of the most empowering things you can do for yourself.